Site Menu

 Doctoral Program Part 2

-Doctor of Ministry, Doctor of Theology, or Ph.D in Biblical Studies courses and requirements.
+Doctor of Christian Ministry, Doctor of Christian Theology, or Doctor of Philosophy in Christian Ministry courses and requirements.

 There are two options for earning a doctorate.
-Both are available to the student after all coursework on the bottom of this page is completed and sent in.
+Both are available to the student after all coursework on the bottom of this page is completed and submitted.

-Option one: You will complete papers 1-10 for a Doctor of Ministry, papers 1-15 for a Doctor of Theology, and papers 1-20 for a Ph.D in Biblical Studies.
+Option one: You will complete papers 1-10 for a Doctor of Christian Ministry, papers 1-15 for a Doctor of Christian Theology, and papers 1-20 for a Doctor of Philosophy in Christian Ministry.
 Unless otherwise specified, each paper should contain at least 5,000 words.

 Option two: Write a dissertation on a subject of your choosing within the framework of conservative Christianity.
 The dissertation must align with biblical teachings and not endorse anything that Scripture identifies as sin, such as promoting an LGBTQ+ lifestyle.